calvinalkan/better-wordpress-hooks/README.md

 📦 Inbuilt testing module, no more third-party mocking libraries or bootstrapping core to test hooks.

-⭐ 100 % compatibility with Wordpress Core and the way users can interact with custom hooks and filters.
+⭐ 100 % compatibility with WordPress Core and the way users can interact with custom hooks and filters.

 ## Table of Contents